-- (1) Despite paragraph 7.5(1)(ca), disclosure of CDR data to an accredited person under an AP disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 July 2021; - (b) the day the Data Standards Chair makes the data standard about the matter referred to in subparagraph 8.11(1)(c)(iii). - (2) Despite paragraph 7.5(1)(ca), disclosure of CDR data to a trusted adviser under a TA disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 February 2022; - (b) the day the Data Standards Chair makes the data standard about the matter referred to in subparagraph 8.11(1)(c)(iv). - (3) Despite paragraph 7.5(1)(ca), disclosure of a CDR insight under an insight disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 February 2022; - (b) the day the Data Standards Chair makes the data standard about the matters referred to in subrule 8.11(1A). - (4) Despite paragraph 7.5(1)(ca), disclosure of a CDR insight under an insight disclosure consent is not a permitted use or disclosure if the CDR insight includes or reveals sensitive information within the meaning of the Privacy Act 1988.

-- (5) Despite paragraph 7.5(1)(ca), disclosure of CDR data in accordance with a business consumer disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) [date tba]; - (b) the day the Data Standards Chair makes the data standard about the matters referred to in subrule 8.11(1)(c)(vi).
+- (1) Despite paragraph 7.5(1)(e), disclosure of CDR data to an accredited person under an AP disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 July 2021; - (b) the day the Data Standards Chair makes the data standard about the matter referred to in subparagraph 8.11(1)(c)(iii). - (2) Despite paragraph 7.5(1)(e), disclosure of CDR data to a trusted adviser under a TA disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 February 2022; - (b) the day the Data Standards Chair makes the data standard about the matter referred to in subparagraph 8.11(1)(c)(iv). - (3) Despite paragraph 7.5(1)(e), disclosure of a CDR insight under an insight disclosure consent is not a permitted use or disclosure until the earlier of the following: - (a) 1 February 2022; - (b) the day the Data Standards Chair makes the data standard about the matters referred to in subrule 8.11(1A). - (4) Despite paragraph 7.5(1)(e), disclosure of a CDR insight under an insight disclosure consent is not a permitted use or disclosure if the CDR insight includes or reveals sensitive information within the meaning of the Privacy Act 1988. - (5) Despite paragraph 7.5(1)(e), disclosure of CDR data in accordance with a business consumer disclosure consent is not a permitted use or disclosure until earlier of: - (a) if the Data Standards Chair makes data standards about the matters referred to in both of subparagraphs 8.11(1)(a)(iv) and subparagraph 8.11(1)(c)(vi) before 1 December 2023-the day on which the last of those standards is made: - (b) 1 December 2023.